-- Subjects should not have clinically significant, active infection as determined by the Investigator. - There should be at least 14 days between doses.
-If the previous investigational product infusion was given within 14 days, delay visit until >14 days has elapsed and contact the medical monitor. - Pre-dose blood samples will be collected - Subjects should not be premedicated unless they have had a prior infusion-related reaction to anifrolumab.
+- Confirm subject was evaluated for signs and symptoms of TB - Women of childbearing potential must have a negative urine pregnancy test prior to receiving investigational product. - Subjects should not have clinically significant, active infection as determined by the Investigator. - There should be at least 14 days between doses.
+If the previous investigational product infusion was given within 14 days, delay visit until >14 days has elapsed and contact the PRA medical monitor. - Pre-dose blood samples will be collected - Subjects should not be premedicated unless they have had a prior infusion-related reaction to anifrolumab.
 However, if a prior infusion-related reaction has been documented, the Investigator may elect to administer prophylactically an antihistamine or acetaminophen/paracetamol for the comfort and safety of the subject prior to subsequent infusions.
 The medications should be given after visit assessments have been completed.
 Prophylactic use of glucocorticosteroids prior to subsequent infusions is not permitted.